 Refrigerate leftovers for several days or freeze them in Ziploc bags for several months.
 Thaw the frozen boiled peanuts in the refrigerator.
 Eat them cold, or reheat them in the microwave or a pot of water on the stove.

-Have a question about boiling Cajun peanuts?
-Have a tasty Cajun boiled peanuts recipe?
+Have a tasty Cajun boiled peanuts recipe, or advice?
+Do you have a question about boiling Cajun peanuts?
 We want to hear from you!
 Comment here without hesitation.

 Visitors' Cajun boiled peanuts recipes, comments and questions